-The dynasty's self-confidence appeared to grow even further under Hongwu's successor, Yongle (reigned 1402-24), who moved the capital from Nanjing to Beijing, and embarked on an ambitious programme of reconstruction and public works, including measures to improve the navigability of the Grand Canal.
+The dynasty's self-confidence appeared to grow even further under Hongwu's successor, Yongle (reigned 1402-24), who moved the capital from Nanjing to Beijing, and embarked on an ambitious program of reconstruction and public works, including measures to improve the navigability of the Grand Canal.
 He also built the extravagant Forbidden City, which housed an imperial palace complex containing more than 9,000 rooms.

 Yongle's initially aggressive foreign policy led to four campaigns against Mongolia and an attack on Annam (Vietnam) in 1417 that resulted in its incorporation into the Ming Empire.
 He also sought recognition from the rulers of faraway states: between 1405 and 1433, he launched six large-scale maritime expeditions to Southeast Asia, East Africa, and Arabia.
-Led by the great fleet admiral Zheng He, their purpose was to confirm China's domination over the area by exacting tribute and other gestures of homage to the emperor.
+Led by the great fleet admiral Zheng He, their purpose was to confirm "